GenomicsAotearoa/long-read-assembly/docs/pages/day1b_familiarise_w_data.md

     * Then write those out to a bed file with `meryl-lookup`.
     Now you have "painted" all of the locations in the assembly with unique kmers.
 That can be a handy thing to have lying around.

-### Yak (Yet-Another Kmer Analyzer)
+### Trio data: Yak (

-Yak is the kmer counter that we need for Hifiasm assemblies and to QC assemblies made with either assembler so let's learn about how to make yak dbs.
+Yak (Yet-Another Kmer Analyzer) is the kmer counter that we need for Hifiasm assemblies and to QC assemblies made with either assembler so let's learn about how to make yak dbs.

 **In the Meryl section we subset R1, now subset R2 as well**